AnnaSim98/annasim98.github.io/README.md

 Portfolio is css grid layout work and some JS.
 Moneykeeper is JS project.
 Food is JS project with slider, tabs, modal window, calculator, timer and forms.

+This pages is only example of my works.
+Please, see on the code.